 - Headache is the common symptom.
-It occurs in about two thirds of people with GCA.
-This typically develops suddenly over a day or so, but it sometimes develops gradually over several days or weeks.
+It occurs in about two thirds of people with giant cell arteritis (GCA).
+This typically develops suddenly over a day or so but it sometimes develops gradually over several days or weeks.
 The headache can be one-sided, or on both sides.
 Typically, it is mainly towards the front and sides of the head.

 - Tenderness of the scalp over the temporal arteries is common.
 You may be able to feel one or both of the inflamed temporal arteries under the skin, or see them in a mirror.

 - Other symptoms may occur if the arteries going to these parts of the body are inflamed, become narrowed and reduce the blood supply to these areas.
 These include: